TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

     - Symplify\PHPStanRules\Rules\Symfony\NoRequiredOutsideClassRule
 ```

-The `#[Require]`/`@required` is great feature to prevent dependency hell.
+The `#[Require]`/`@required` is a great feature to prevent dependency hell.
 They should be used exclusively in classes.
 Why?
-Using required on traits can lead to highly coupled and hard to read code:
+Using required in traits can lead to highly coupled and hard-to-read code:

 ```php
 use Symfony\Component\DependencyInjection\Attribute\Required;